takugian/quick-tutorials-with-aws/ecs/ecsappnode/README.md

 # ecsappnode

-This project creates:
-- ECS App using NodeJS
+This project creates an ECS App using NodeJS, and:
     - CloudWatch Logs enabled;
     - Fargate compatibility;
     - Public IP address enabled;